NKkrisz/NKkrisz/README.md

 *More details available here: https://github.com/NKkrisz/HomeLab*

 ## Some Things I Like To Say / Live By:
+- Trying to teach things to other people can help show your own weaknesses which you can later improve upon
 - *There is still time left (say this when you clearly don't have any time left)*
 - *It's useful to know that you don't know everything*
 - *Have you tried restarting it?*